NikhilSDate/FourInARowBot/README.md

   DISCORD_TOKEN=<your_discord_token>
   ```
 * Run the `main.py` script with `python main.py`.
 The bot should now be up and running.
 * Create an invite link for the bot in the Discord Developer Portal.
 You will need to specify permissions for the bot when doing so.
-The bot needs only the 'Send Messages` permission.
+The bot needs only the 'Send Messages' permission.
 A server administrator can now use the invite link (by pasting it into a browser) to add the bot to their server.
 You can also test out the bot now by creating a test server and inviting the bot to it.
 ### B) Running the backend
 Note: these instructions are for running the backend locally.
 If you want to run the backend on a cloud platform like Render or Vercel, you might have to manually add the `DB_URI` emvironment variable instead of using a `env` file.
 See the instructions below for the value of this environment variable.